-(a) Submission to Appeals: If the appeal does not raise new issues or evidence, the Regional Office may so state and need not comment further regarding the appeal, unless it would be instructive to the Office of Appeals in its review.
-If the appeal raises issues or evidence the Regional Office has not previously considered, the Regional Office should analyze the new material in its comment on appeal.
+(a) Submission to Appeals: Upon receipt of the letter from the Office of Appeals that acknowledges receipt of an appeal, the Region will have three (3) business days to determine whether it wishes to submit a Comment on Appeal and notify the Office of Appeals using NxGen.
+Absent hearing from the Region, Appeals will begin working on the case, but this does not foreclose the Region from submitting a comment while the case is pending in Appeals.
+If the appeal does not raise new issues or evidence, the Regional Office need not comment regarding the appeal, unless it would be instructive to the Office of Appeals in its review.
+If the appeal raises issues or evidence the Regional Office has not previously considered, the Regional Office should analyze the new material and submit a Comment on Appeal.
+Regions should also submit a Comment on Appeal if they are requesting expedited processing (e.g. Complaint and Notice of Hearing, trial date, Settlement, etc.); if there are pertinent related cases pending in the Region or Appeals or if the files are located in other NxGen files.
 If the Regional Office concludes that the appeal raises issues requiring further investigation, the Office of Appeals should be notified and the investigation promptly completed.
-If the additional investigation leads the Regional Office should prepare a written document memorializing that determination.
+If the additional investigation leads the Regional Office to conclude that dismissal of the charge continues to be warranted, the Regional Office should prepare a written document memorializing that determination.
 Sec.
 10068.2.
-The Regional Office should then note the results of its additional investigation in its comments on appeal.
-The Regional Office should that all relevant documents have been uploaded and are available for review by the Office of Appeals.
+The Regional Office should then note the results of its additional investigation in its Comment on Appeal.
+After the Region has indicated in NxGen that it will be submitting a COA (selecting "COA" in the Dismissal Action in NxGen), the Regions will have 14 calendar days to submit its Comment on Appeal.
+If after 14 days the Office of Appeals does not receive a Comment on Appeal, the appeal will be processed.
+Regions should contact the Office of Appeals if further processing should be held in abeyance until a Comment on Appeal is submitted.
+The Regional Office should examine the file to assure that memos and reports are accurate and legible and that all relevant documents have been uploaded and are available for review by the Office of Appeals.